2 Italian air force planes collide mid-air, killing pilots | Law-Order

 2 Italian air force planes collide mid-air, killing pilots

-The two U-208 aircraft crashed near the Guidonia military airport, located around 25 kilometers (15 miles) northeast of Rome.
+The two U-208 aircraft crashed near the Guidonia military airport, located around 25 kilometres (15 miles) northeast of Rome.
 No injuries on the ground were reported.

-One of the planes crashed into a car on a narrow residential street lined with apartment buildings; the other landed in a field.
+Italian news agency ANSA said one of the planes landed in a field and the other fell onto a parked car.

 Premier Giorgia Meloni expressed her condolences to the pilots' families and colleagues.